When you purchase through links on our site, we may earn an affiliate commission. Here’s how it works

 The wedge is history.
 This MacBook Air is perfectly flat – and thin, at 1.13cm.
 That’s way less than its predecessor’s 1.61cm maximum and almost half a cm thinner than any MacBook Pro.
 Importantly, the footprint remains much the same, and the unit’s even fractionally lighter than the M1 Air.

-We thought we’d miss the wedge design.
-We didn’t.
+I thought I’d miss the wedge design.
+I didn’t.
 The typing plane is a hairline higher, but you don’t notice.
 The keyboard and ginormous trackpad are great for extended word-smashing sessions.
 The reduced and refined bezels look smart, with the unit wisely and confidently ditching a brand stamp on the lower bezel, thereby reducing visual clutter.

 Brightness is up too: from 400 to 500 nits.
 This means you don’t get the eye-searing XDR clout of a 14in Pro, but the Air matches the recent 13in Pro and that’s sufficient for most use cases.
 TrueTone and P3 colour are present, as you’d expect; 120Hz ProMotion isn’t, which is no surprise at this price point.